 The product department is responsible for figuring out what the right product to build is – identifying the hardest problems people face, and solving them at scale.

 Solving a problem at scale requires changing people’s behavior, which is incredibly hard.
-The default approach to change behavior is pushing, but it almost never works.
+The default approach to changing behavior is pushing, but it rarely works.

 People push back against changes because of: